 Pass Rate

 CompTIA doesn't publish official pass rates.
-Community estimates put the first-attempt pass rate at roughly 70–80% for candidates who have actively studied.
-Candidates who sit the exam on IT background alone without studying the full objectives range tend to underperform, particularly on the troubleshooting and implementation domains.
+Community estimates put the first-attempt pass rate at approximately 65-75% for candidates who have studied.
+Candidates who only memorise definitions without hands-on practice tend to underperform on the PBQ and troubleshooting sections.

 How Long to Prepare